 Bourbaki and Verrières

 The French army had capitulated on 28 January 1871.
-The French Emperor Napoleon III (1808-1873) had already been captured at Sedan on 2 September 1870, after he had declared war on Prussia on 19 June 1870.
+The French Emperor Napoleon III (1808-1873) had been captured at Sedan on 2 September 1870, after his declaration of war on Prussia on 19 June 1870.

 There was great solidarity in Switzerland.
 Almost all cantons accommodated the tens of thousands of soldiers and officers.

 The Bourbaki trail in Verrières shows the route of the French army and the aftermath of this event. (more information: www.bourbaki-verrieres.ch).